 The Cambridge is one of the youngest and most attractive theatres in the West End.
-The theatre opened on 4 September 1930, built by its first manager B A Meyer, to designs by architects Wimperis Simpson and Guthrie.
-Constructed by Gee Walker and Slater Ltd, the interior decoration was by Serge Chemayeff of Waring and Gillow.
+The theatre opened on 4 September 1930, built by its first manager BA Meyer, to designs by architects Wimperis Simpson and Guthrie.
+Constructed by Gee Walker and Slater Ltd, the interior decoration was by Serge Chermayeff of Waring and Gillow.
 The first production was André Charlot’s revue Masquerade with Beatrice Lillie, followed by Charles Laughton in the Edgar Wallace thriller On the Spot.

-The size of the auditorium means that The Cambridge Theatre operates most successfully as a musical house but is intimate enough for plays too.
-Some of the most notable dramas include George Bernard Shaw’s Heartbreak House (1943) starring Edith Evans, Robert Donat, Ursula Jeans and, making her stage debut, Deborah Kerr, William Douglas Home’s The Reluctant Debutante (1955-1956) and Billy Liar (1960 -1962) by Keith Waterhouse and Willis Hall.
+The size of the auditorium means that the Cambridge Theatre operates most successfully as a musical house but is intimate enough for plays too.
+Some of the most notable dramas include George Bernard Shaw’s Heartbreak House (1943) starring Edith Evans, Robert Donat, Ursula Jeans and Deborah Kerr, making her stage debut in William Douglas Home’s The Reluctant Debutante (1955-1956) and Billy Liar (1960 -1962) by Keith Waterhouse and Willis Hall.

 Other dramatic productions, generally with star casts, included Margaret Lockwood in Signpost to Murder (1962), Patrick Wymark in John Mortimer’s play The Judge (1967), a season by the National Theatre Company included Hedda Gabler and Cyrano de Bergerac (1970), Ingrid Bergman in Captain Brassbound’s Conversion (1971), Ralph Richardson in John Osborne’s West of Suez (1971), Ian McKellen as Hamlet (1971), Janet Suzman in The Three Sisters (1976), Nyree Dawn Porter in Anastasia.
 (1976), The Last of Mrs Cheyney starred Joan Collins (1980) and Peter O’Toole in Shaw’s Man and Superman (1980).